Maheshbharambe45/Simon-game/README.md

 # Simon Says Game
+# This game is only bulid for PC

 Welcome to the Simon Says Game!
 This is a fully functional memory game built using HTML, CSS, and JavaScript.